How to Manage Your Sales Pipeline

-Regularly review your contacts to identify those who have been stuck at a stage in your pipeline for longer than expected.
-Then qualify them or reclassify then as a future prospect.
+Regularly review your leads to identify those which have been stuck at a particular stage in your pipeline for longer than expected.
+Then qualify them or reclassify them as a future prospect.

-Use automation to check in on sluggish leads.
+Use automation to remind the team to check in on sluggish leads.

 Schedule a follow-up call or email, or get really smart with deal-rotting features in your CRM to pinpoint who’s wasting away in your pipeline.